-- Applications must be submitted on the County's employment application form or through the online application process located on the County Website. - Application for employment shall be accepted in the Human Resources Office during normal business hours, prior to the submission deadline. - Applicants shall be considered only for positions for which they have applied and are qualified. - For specific positions, as stated on the position posting, evidence of training, licenses, or certifications shall be submitted either with the application or before the closing date on the announcement. - 5.
-Applications, along with supplemental documentation, are the property of the County and will not be returned to the applicant.
-Applications are public record and may be released to the media or other requesting parties, except for confidential materials as identified in the New Mexico Inspection of Public Records Act, NMSA 1978 Section 14-2-1 et seq. - 6.
+- 1. Applications may be submitted through the online application process located on the County Website. - 2.
+Application for employment shall be accepted in the Human Resources Office during normal business hours, prior to the submission deadline. - 3.
+Resumes may be accepted through a third-party vendor. - 4.
+Applicants and resumes shall be considered only for positions for which they have applied and are qualified. - 5.
+For specific positions, as stated on the position posting, evidence of training, licenses, or certifications shall be submitted either with the application or before the closing date on the announcement. - 6.
+Applications and resumes, along with supplemental documentation, are the property of the County and will not be returned to the applicant.
+Applications and resumes are public record and may be released to the media or other requesting parties, except for confidential materials as identified in the New Mexico Inspection of Public Records Act, NMSA 1978 Section 14-2-1 et seq. - 7.
 Veteran applicants shall certify by providing honorable discharge paperwork.
-If veterans meet or exceed the minimum qualifications they shall be eligible for an interview for the open position.
+If veterans meet or exceed the minimum qualifications, they shall be eligible for an interview for the open position.
 Being granted an interview does not guarantee that a veteran shall be hired.

-B. IMMIGRATION ACT COMPLIANCE,
+B. IMMIGRATION ACT COMPLIANCE.